shanesveller/thredded/INSTALL.md

 		RAILS_ENV=test bundle exec rake db:create db:migrate

-* **Note:** If you set your default messageboard's name to something other than "misc-topics" then make sure to change `default_messageboard_name` in _thredded_config.yml_ to the name of the board you entered during `rake db:bootstrap`.

 * start the server with

 		rails s

-  and you should be ready to go!
+* Follow the setup wizard that will help you set up your site and first messageboard, and you should be ready to go!